 Meaning and History

 Regional channels finally merged into one company in 2002, when the ITV1 brand appeared.
-They had broadcast under different names and most often used their decals instead of a common logo.
-But the management decided that it was necessary to unify the stations’ visual identity and several times turned to specialists to create a universal design.
+They had broadcasts under different names and often used their decals instead of a common logo.
+However, the management decided it was necessary to unify the stations’ visual identity and several times turned to specialists to create a universal design.

 What is ITV?